kennyphan100/Online-Grocery-Store/README.md

 # Online Grocery Store Website: Cloud

 This E-Commerce website is an online modern grocery store concept.
-It was built for a school project as a team of 6 people.
+It was built for a school project that lasted 4 months as a team of 6 people.
-In this project, we built an online grocery store website using

 Technologies used: HTML, CSS/Boostrap, JavaScript, PHP, and MySQL.